Skip advert

 Advertisement - Article continues below

-Everatti has also created a zero-emissions version of the iconic Ford GT40, developed with the help of continuation specialist Superformance.
-It produces 800bhp and 800Nm of torque from a pair of electric motors, all of which is sent to the rear wheels.
-The GT40 EV is capable of 0-62mph in well under four seconds, while an 700-volt electrical architecture allows for 80kW rapid charging.
-According to Everrati, the electric GT40 can cover up to 125 miles thanks to a 60kWh battery.
+Everrati has also created an EV version of the iconic Ford GT40, developed with continuation specialist Superformance.
+It produces 789bhp and 800Nm of torque from a pair of electric motors mounted to the rear wheels.
+The GT40 EV is capable of 0-62mph in under four seconds, while an 700-volt electrical architecture allows for 80kW rapid charging and the electric GT40 can cover up to 125 miles thanks to a 60kWh battery.

 Advertisement - Article continues below

-If you want the driving experience to be more like the original Le Mans-winning GT40, Everatti has fitted its zero-emissions replica with two speakers that can deliver up to 110 decibels of simulated V8 exhaust sound when in 'Race Mode'.
+They haven’t held back in trying to create a driving experience close to the original Le Mans-winning GT40, Everrati has fitted its zero-emissions replica with two speakers that can deliver up to 110 decibels of simulated V8 exhaust sound in 'Race Mode'.
 You can also use the gear shifter to switch 'virtual gears', which delivers a brief pause in the V8 soundtrack and torque delivery.

 Ford

 At the 2021 SEMA show in Las Vegas, Ford showed off its 'F-100 Eluminator' concept (above).
-The one-off build showcases the fact that Ford now sells the electric traction motor from its Mustang Mach-E electric SUV in 'crate' from to enthusiasts and companies, for fitting to classic or custom vehicles.
-In the long run the company hopes to offer an entire 'turnkey' solution for carrying out aftermarket electric conversion, including motors, batteries, inverters and control systems.
+The one-off build showcases the fact that Ford now sells the electric motor from its Mustang Mach-E electric SUV in 'crate' form to enthusiasts and companies, for fitting to classic or custom vehicles.
+In the future, Ford plans to offer a complete ‘turnkey’ package for customers to carry out full conversions into full-electric classic cars, this will include motors, batteries, inverters, control systems and anything else needed to carry out the conversion.

 London Electric Cars

 London Electric Cars (www.londonelectriccars.com) says it wants to prove that "conversions don’t have to cost the earth".
-For £35,000 before taxes and the cost of the donor car, the 20kWh-battery LEC-converted classic Mini is capable of 60-70 miles on a charge.
-However, customers can request more power, upgraded batteries for increased range and rapid-charging capability.
+For £35,000 before taxes and the cost of the donor car, the 20kWh-battery LEC-converted classic MINI is capable of 60-70 miles on a charge.
+However, don't worry if that is too low for you, customers can request more power, upgraded batteries for increased range and rapid-charging capability.

 Advertisement - Article continues below